top of page

 Olu hesitated a fraction too long.
 Akin’s smile was cold.

-‘Oh I see,’ said Akin, ‘you bin sniffing round and got a scent eh?’
+‘Oh, I see,’ said Akin, ‘you bin sniffing round and got a scent, eh?’

 ‘I beg your pardon.’

 Olu looked away.
 Akin was trying to read him.
-‘How long we here before…?’ he said, repeating his original question.

 Akin looked in the packet on his lap and saw the lone cigarette.